Clinical UM Guideline |

 Discussion/General Information |

 Mobility impairments include a broad range of disabilities that affect a person’s independent movement and cause limited mobility.
 In 2022, the National Center for Medical Rehabilitation Research (NCMRR) Program, estimates that 31 million people have mobility impairments, which may take the form of paralysis, muscle weakness, nerve damage, stiffness of the joints, or balance/coordination deficits.
 According to the Centers for Disease Control and Prevention (2020) there are three dimensions of disability: impairment, activity limitations, and participation restrictions.
-In the Americans with Disabilities Act the census estimated that over 4% of the United States population has moderate to severe disability requiring an individual to use a wheelchair to assist with mobility.
-Nearly 4 million Americans, aged 15 years and older are required to use a wheelchair (National Census Bureau, 2012).
+In the Americans with Disabilities Act, the census estimated that over 4% of the United States population has moderate to severe disability necessitating the use of a wheelchair to assist with mobility.
+Nearly 4 million Americans aged 15 years and older have a disability that requires the use of a wheelchair (National Census Bureau, 2012).

-Selecting an ultra lightweight manual wheelchair is individualized and must consider the user’s impairment, level of function, medical condition, surrounding environment, activity level, seating and positioning needs.
+Selection of an ultra-lightweight manual wheelchair is an individualized process that takes into consideration a user’s level of function, medical condition, surrounding environment, activity level, and seating and positioning needs.

-Souza and colleagues (2010) found that 68% of those with multiple sclerosis (MS) used wheelchairs for mobility assistance.
-This disease causes a wide variety of neurological deficits with ambulatory impairment being the first symptom and most common form of disability in those with MS. The authors found only a limited number of articles with higher levels of evidence addressing mobility assistance specifically for persons with MS and concluded that further research is necessary to develop an accurate assessment and measurable clinical performance model addressing the use of mobility assistive devices for the different aspects of MS-related motor impairments.
+Souza and colleagues (2010) found that 68% of individuals with multiple sclerosis (MS) used wheelchairs for mobility assistance.
+MS may cause a wide variety of neurological deficits, with ambulatory impairment being the first symptom and most common form of disability.
+The authors found a limited number of articles with higher levels of evidence addressing mobility assistance specifically for persons with MS. They concluded that further research is necessary to develop an accurate assessment and measurable clinical performance model addressing the use of mobility assistive devices for the different aspects of MS-related motor impairments.

 Definitions |